Speak the Word of Faith

 - • safety, and more

 - •• That’s why it’s so important to help new believers pray a “sinner’s prayer”.
-Help them to confess their newfound salvation with their mouths.
+Help them to confess, to verbalize, their newfound salvation with their mouths.

 - •• If you’re sick, believe God for your healing.
 And vocalize it!
 Articulate it!
+Speak it aloud.
 Don't just hold it inside.
 With the mouth confess faith in God unto healing.
 There is great power in the spoken word of faith!